Skip to main content

 Information for victims

 If you're a victim and the person who committed a crime against you is on probation or has a sentence that includes probation, you can register for the Probation Board’s victim information scheme.
-The scheme allows you to give and receive information about the offender.
+The scheme allows you to give and receive information about the person who has offended.

 If you register, you will receive information about: